ankaAR/Python-Courses/README.md

 # Introduction-to-Python-Development

-A bunch of anothations to for this course.
+A bunch of annotations to for this course.